MicrosoftDocs/biztalk-docs/biztalk/technical-guides/general-biztalk-server-optimizations2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# General BizTalk Server Optimizations
+# General Optimizations for BizTalk Server

 The following recommendations can be used to increase [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] performance.
 The optimizations listed in this topic are applied after [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] has been installed and configured.